leealso/AZ203/storage/blob.md

  --yes `
  --no-wait
 ```
-2. Populate the database using the SQL API surface and the [andersen.json](andersen.json) and [wakefield.json](wakefield.json) JSON files.
+2. Work wih Blobs using C#.
 ```csharp
 using System;
 using System.IO;